×

 Swot Analysis of "Cardinal Health (A): The Medicine Shoppe Acquisition" written by Regina E. Herzlinger, Miguel Abecasis, Brenda Cheng includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Cardinal Shoppe facing as an external strategic factors.
 Some of the topics covered in Cardinal Health (A): The Medicine Shoppe Acquisition case study are - Strategic Management Strategies, Mergers & acquisitions, Operations management and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the Cardinal Health (A): The Medicine Shoppe Acquisition casestudy better are - – digital marketing is dominated by two big players Facebook and Google, central banks are concerned over increasing inflation, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing energy prices, cloud computing is disrupting traditional business models, increasing transportation and logistics costs, geopolitical disruptions, there is increasing trade war between United States & China, competitive advantages are harder to sustain because of technology dispersion, etc
+Some of the macro environment factors that can be used to understand the Cardinal Health (A): The Medicine Shoppe Acquisition casestudy better are - – technology disruption, there is increasing trade war between United States & China, digital marketing is dominated by two big players Facebook and Google, talent flight as more people leaving formal jobs, central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, geopolitical disruptions, increasing transportation and logistics costs, competitive advantages are harder to sustain because of technology dispersion, etc

 12 Hrs